 LI superintendents discuss social distancing in schools

-Long Island superintendents answered the following questions in preparation for the 2020-21 school year: "How do you plan to teach children, especially the young ones, about how to social distance, what guidelines are your school districts putting into place to ensure that students can learn safely, and what are your biggest fears going into the school year?"
+Long Island superintendents answered the following question in preparation for the 2020-21 school year: "How do you plan to teach children, especially the young ones, about how to social distance, what guidelines your school district is putting into place to ensure that students can learn safely, and what are your biggest fears going into the school year?"
 Below is a selection of their responses:

 Sharon A. Dungee, Central Islip School District: